Debts after death

 If the estate is insolvent and the property was owned as joint tenants, the creditor could apply to court to recover the deceased person's share of the property.
 This is called an insolvency administration order, the creditor has five years to apply from the date of death.

 Creditors do not apply for insolvency administration orders very often.
 However, if a creditor threatens to do this, any surviving owner may need to try to negotiate with the creditor to prevent them making this application.
 The surviving owner could offer to pay a debt by instalments or offer a lump sum.
 If you need to negotiate, contact us for advice.

 What happens to rented property after death?

 Tell the council or housing association about the death, the Tell us once service can help you with this.
-A tenancy will not end when a person dies and no one inherits it, the landlord or the person handling the affairs of the tenant that died can end the tenancy.

 If the property is a council or housing association tenancy and there is a joint tenant, the joint tenant should automatically take over a tenancy.
 If there are any arrears the joint tenant will be liable to pay them.
 Rent arrears should be treated as a priority debt and an arrangement should be made to reduce the arrears at an affordable amount.

 If the tenancy was a sole tenancy in the deceased person’s name then any arrears should be paid by the estate.
 If there isn’t money in the estate to pay the arrears, they don’t need to be paid.